 16.00 – 17.00 Saturday 5th September 2020

-Annie Flint is in conversation with local conservation architect Calum McLean and Steven Laing of Laings Traditional Masonry, the firm that has recently repaired Inverness Townhouse.
-They’ll be covering some of the issues the beautiful ornamentation on Inverness’ stone buildings can give for maintenance, where Inverness building stone came from and some of the issues of working at height.
+Annie Flint in conversation with local conservation architect Calum McLean and Steven Laing of Laings Traditional Masonry, the firm that recently repaired Inverness Townhouse.
+The session covers some of the issues the beautiful ornamentation on Inverness’ stone buildings can give for maintenance, where Inverness building stone came from and some of the issues of working at height.

 16.00 – 17.00 Saturday 12th September 2020

-John Gilbert will be in conversation with James Roy, an Aberdeen based conservation architect and Roz Artis of the Scottish Lime Centre.
-They’ll be talking about the Aberdeen style of tenement, innovation and insulation in traditional buildings and how the use of lime can save your building.
+John Gilbert in conversation with James Roy, an Aberdeen based conservation architect and Roz Artis of the Scottish Lime Centre,talking about the Aberdeen style of tenement, innovation and insulation in traditional buildings and how the use of lime can save your building.

 16.00 – 17.00 Saturday 26th September 2020

-We’ll be asking when you should call in a conservation architect as opposed to a conservation surveyor and we’ll be looking at timber in buildings, including timber windows.
-Our guests will be David Gibbon of GLM (Surveyors), Jo Parry-Geddes a conservation architect with Mill Architects and Andrew Seatter of Sash and Case Windows.
+Asking when you should call in a conservation architect as opposed to a conservation surveyor and looking at timber in buildings, including timber windows.
+Guests were David Gibbon of GLM (Surveyors), Jo Parry-Geddes a conservation architect with Mill Architects, and Andrew Seatter of Sash and Case Windows.

 16.00 – 17.00 Tuesday 15th September 2020

-The Glasgow “Talking Tenements” webinar will focus on stone with conservation architect Fiona Sinclair talking to our own John Gilbert and Graeme Frame of CBC Stone.
+The Glasgow “Talking Tenements” webinar focussed on stone with conservation architect Fiona Sinclair talking to John Gilbert, and Graeme Frame of CBC Stone.

-Recording played on demand throughout the official Doors Open Day weekend of 26th/27th September from midnight Friday to midnight Sunday.
+Recording played on demand throughout the official Doors Open Day weekend of 26th/27th September.

-In this webinar, John will be talking to Nick Blair of ZM Architects , a firm which has repaired many tenements in Rothesay and Campbletown recently.
-They’ll be joined by Gordon Matheson of Mathesons Plumbing and he’ll be showing pictures of leadwork normally only seen from high.
+In this webinar, John is talking to Nick Blair of ZM Architects , a firm which has repaired many tenements in Rothesay and Campbeltown.
+Joined by Gordon Matheson of Mathesons Plumbing, and showing pictures of leadwork normally only seen from high.

-There will be an advance recording of this webinar with CARS owners in Argyll able to pose questions to the expert panel.
+This was recorded in advance of the weekend with CARS owners in Argyll able to pose questions to the expert panel.